kubernetes/website/docs/tasks/administer-cluster/cpu-management-policies.md

 integer quantity, from the initial shared pool in ascending order by physical core ID.
 This shared pool is the set of CPUs on which any containers in `BestEffort` and `Burstable` pods run.
-Containers in `Guaranteed` pods with fractional cpu `requests` also run on CPUs in the shared pool.
+Containers in `Guaranteed` pods with fractional CPU `requests` also run on CPUs in the shared pool.
 Only containers that are both part of a `Guaranteed` pod and have integer CPU `requests` are assigned exclusive CPUs.